Jermaine Beckford: Leeds United

 Beckford made his debut for Championship side Leeds coming on as a substitute in a home defeat against Crystal Palace on 21 March.
 He only made four more first team appearances.
 He joined Carlisle United on a month's loan on 5 October 2006 and scored on his debut for the club in a game against Millwall.
 After completing his loan spell, he returned to Leeds, made a single appearance, and was loaned out again, this time to League One promotion challengers Scunthorpe United until the end of the season.
 He played in every single game after his arrival, scoring eight goals, as Scunthorpe went on to finish as champions.

 Returning to Leeds for the 2007–08 season (their first—of three—in League One), Beckford scored his first competitive goal for the club in a 4–1 victory against Southend United on 18 August.
 Beckford signed a new three-year deal with Leeds, keeping him at the club until the end of the 2009–10 season, and won October 2007's League One Fans' Player of the Month award.
 In March 2008 he won two awards at the third annual Football League Awards at Grosvenor House Hotel in London – League One Player of the Year and the Football League Goal of the Year, for his strike against Rotherham United during his loan spell with Scunthorpe United.

 Beckford started the 2008–09 season by scoring ten goals in eight starts, including his first ever professional hat-trick as Leeds beat League Two side Chester City in the first round of the League Cup.
 By the end of the season he had scored 27 goals in all competitions and was offered a new contract by the club.
 After initially rejecting it, he was transfer listed.
 Two bids for Beckford were rejected by Leeds, and then he was removed from the transfer list, remaining at the club.

 By the end of December in the 2009–10 season Beckford already had 18 goals for the season and, with interest from Newcastle United reported, he handed in a transfer request.
-He came to further prominence scoring the only goal as Leeds beat old rivals Manchester United in the third round of the FA Cup – the first time they had been knocked out of a competition so early under Sir Alex Ferguson.
+He came to further prominence scoring the only goal as Leeds beat old rivals Manchester United in the third round of the FA Cup – the first time they had been knocked out of a competition so early under Alex Ferguson.
 Beckford then withdrew his transfer request days before scoring twice in the FA Cup fourth round, taking Tottenham Hotspur to a replay.
 By the end of the season Beckford had scored 31 goals in all competitions, 25 in the league, as Leeds finished in second place to gain automatic promotion to the Championship.
 He won Leeds United's goal of the season at Leeds' annual Player of the Season awards for his goal against Manchester United at Old Trafford.
 Following the end of the season, in May 2010, Leeds cancelled Beckford's contract a month early to enable him to find a new club.